Venues Canberra for their work at Exhibition Park in Canberra - 2017 National Finalist: Best Achievement in Venue Management

 Producing impactful live event experiences that integrate the live and the digital experiences, he is highly regarded for drawing on his great depth of business theatre fundamentals, strategic marketing expertise, targeted program design creation, eclectic styling senses, and creative storytelling – to achieve powerful results.

 His work has been recognised with a number of international awards including Best Event Production, Best Social Event over USD75k, finalist in the Best Export category at the 2010 Australian Event Awards, and in 2013 won the ‘Markies’ Agency of the Year award.
+He has since served as an industry judge for a number of industry award programs including the prestige Australian Event Awards and is an expert member of the World Experience Organisation.

 Hailey Mason